465583030/go-logger/README.md

 Go Logger
 =========

 Go logger is not well named.
-It's really an event queue that is managed by a bitmask flag set.
+It's really an event queue that is managed by a hashset of event names.

 # Example